Hambleton, Lancashire

 Hambleton is a village and civil parish in the English county of Lancashire.
 It is situated on a coastal plain called the Fylde and in an area east of the River Wyre known locally as Over Wyre.
 Hambleton lies approximately 3 mi north-east of its post town, Poulton-le-Fylde, and about 7 mi north-east of the seaside resort of Blackpool.
 In the 2001 United Kingdom census, the parish had a population of 2,678, increasing to 2,744 at the 2011 census.

-Hambleton is part of the Borough of Wyre and is in the parliamentary constituency of Wyre and Preston North.
+Hambleton is part of the Borough of Wyre.

 History

 Hambleton was recorded as Hameltune in the Domesday Book of 1086 and as Hamelton in the 12th century.
 By the 16th century, the spelling was Hambleton.

 At the time of the Norman conquest of England in 1066, Hambleton was a small township in the ancient hundred of Amounderness, in the possession of King Harold II's brother Earl Tostig.
 The area of the township was assessed as two carucates or ploughlands.
 Historically, Hambleton was part of the ecclesiastical parish of Kirkham and the parishioners would have worshipped at the church of St Michael, approximately 10 mi away from Hambleton.
 A chapel of ease had been built in the village by the 16th century, dedicated to the Blessed Virgin Mary.
 The chapel was consecrated in 1567.